im-tomu/fomu-workshop/docs/verilog.rst

 The canonical “Hello, world!” of hardware is to blink a LED.
 The directory ``verilog/blink`` contains a Verilog example of a blink project.
 This takes the 48 MHz clock and divides it down by a large number so you get an on/off pattern.
-It also exposes some of the signals on the touchpads, making it possible to probe them with an oscilloscope.

 Enter the ``verilog/blink`` directory and build the demo by using ``make``: